ckarlof/engineering-roles/makers/senior_engineer.md

 *Successfully demonstrated the job expectations for the role of an Engineer at Mozilla or equivalent role elsewhere.
 Additionally you should have:*
 * Performed work that was evaluated to be done at ‘high quality’ by colleagues for meeting the engineering and product requirements.
 * Succeeded as an engineer when presented with projects of increasing complexity over time across multiple areas or domains of the code/product.
-* Demonstrated your ability to learn from mistakes.
 * Demonstrated your ability to unblock yourself and other team members.
 * Earned respect because you are trusted to deliver on your commitments.
 * Shown a high level of understanding about where your work fits into your team's and organization's objectives.